 The question was short and clear.
 What is judging?
 Almost immediately, a senior citizen from our weekly Bible study group offered the standard answer, “condemning.”

 She is only partially right.
 A common thought seems to be, as long as I am not denouncing someone or something I am not judging.
-To judge involves far more than just avoiding condemning something.
+To avoid judging involves far more than just abstaining from condemning something or someone.

 Continue reading “Judging: misunderstanding Jesus & Paul”